wp-plugins/subscribe2/ReadMe.txt

 * Fixed an error in the 'Send Mail' page that blocked emails from being sent
 * Provide clearer user feedback for Send and Preview buttons in "Send Email" window
+* Add new option to the Widget to return users to the home page on submission

 = Version 8.3 by Matthew Robinson =